NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Materials and Methods

-\paragraph{Linear interpolation} For each resolution level, we linearly interpolate the feature vectors on the vertices according to their relative positions to the sampled point within this resolution level cube.
-Interpolating the queried hash table entries guarantees the encoded feature vectors with the later residual MLP are continuous during networks training.
-Then the final feature vectors with the same dimension $F$ at this resolution level for the sampled point are produced.
+\paragraph{Linear Interpolation} For each resolution level, we linearly interpolate the feature vectors on the vertices according to their relative positions to the sampled point within this resolution level cube.
+Interpolating the queried hash table entries guarantees the encoded feature vectors with the later residual MLP are continuous during network training.
+After interpolation, the final feature vectors with the dimension $F$ for the sampled voxel at this resolution level are produced.

-\paragraph{Concatenation} We concatenate the interpolated feature vectors for each resolution level to generate the final multiresolution hash encoding feature vectors $H_v \in \mathbb{R}^{L \times F}$ for the sampled point, which can then be utilised to predict the occupancy of coronary tree for this point position by the residual MLP at next stage.
-The dimension $L \cdot F$ for the final encoded feature vectors of each voxel point is regarded as the channel dimension for later residual MLP training.
+\paragraph{Concatenation} We concatenate the interpolated feature vectors for each resolution level to generate the final multiresolution hash encoding feature vectors $H_v \in \mathbb{R}^{L \times F}$ for the sampled point, which can then be utilised to predict the occupancy of coronary tree for this point position by the residual MLP at the next stage.
+The dimension $L \cdot F$ for the final encoded feature vectors of each voxel is regarded as the channel dimension for later residual MLP training.